ronmichael/squickl/README.md

 Squickl
 =============================================================
-Squickl is a .NET library that makes it a breeze to access MSSQL, MSSQL Compact and MySQL data sources.
+Squickl is a .NET library that makes it a breeze to access just about any SQL data source.
-It works well in desktop or web applications.
+It works well in desktop or web applications and is for developers who don't like, want or need a data layer or ORM.
 It's the descendant of SmartReader, a library I wrote and have been using for years in dozens of projects.

 Change history
 -------------------------------------------------------------
+1.10 - October 25th, 2013
+- Significant refactoring & cleanup
+- Now uses DbProviderFactory for more universal database support; compatible with Glimpse
+- SqlLookup renamed to Lookup; SqlExec renamed to Exec; added Exists
+- New implementation of access to Columns and column definitions
+- Can now set in .config whether you want exceptions to be raised or not; default is true

-1.01 - March 25, 2013
+1.01 - March 25th, 2013
 - Added support for SQL Server Compact Edition
 - Minor code refactoring
 - Added SquicklTest project for testing purposes

-1.00 - February 29, 2012
+1.00 - February 29th, 2012
 - Initial release